Author: Stanley Clark

 If you feel you are under extreme stress because of the pandemic, approach a doctor or therapist right away.

-Diagnostic imaging may also help diagnose mental health disorders, such as using the best radiology scans for bipolar disorder patients.
+Diagnostic imaging may also help diagnose mental health disorders.
 In fact, scientists have reported promising results from using MRI scans to differentiate bipolar disorder and depression(1).

 How the Pandemic May Affect People With Bipolar Disorder